danjac/django-saas-starter/README.md

 https://www.heroku.com/deploy-with-docker

+Remember to run:

+    heroku stack:set container

+in order to deploy using *heroku.yml*.

 You will need to set the following Heroku environment variables:

 - **ADMINS**: comma separated in form _my full name <name@mysite.com>,other name <othername@mysite.com>_